 Are you buying high-value goods and services from suppliers with no contract?

 Having access to detailed information on total spend by category aids resource allocation and helps teams prioritize activities that will deliver the highest return on investment for the level of effort required.

 Spend per division/region/business unit/product

 Companies with de-centralized procurement operations may have differing suppliers for the same commodities.
-Often different locations/departments will be buying the same product or item from different suppliers at different price points.
-There may be an opportunity for standardization or streamlining the supply or taking advantage of global contracts.
+Often different locations/departments will be buying the same product or item from other suppliers at different price points.
+There may be an opportunity for standardization, streamlining the supply, or taking advantage of global contracts.
 Conversely, the data can also create opportunities for local sourcing and diversity of supply.

 Spend out-of-contract /unauthorized

 By establishing the details of % compliance to contract we can better understand why off-contract purchases (also called maverick spend) are happening.
 There may be issues related to product quality, late delivery, or governance that need to be addressed.

 Other cost savings can be achieved by analyzing payment terms.
 Total company spend summarized across different payment terms can deliver opportunities to renegotiate terms with high spend suppliers to improve cash flow.

 The spend cube is a unique way of taking a look at spend data, where the data is projected as a multidimensional cube.
 The three dimensions of the spend cube are Suppliers, Corporate business units, and Category of item.
 The dimensions could include subcategories of the different units across the organization, from suppliers, categories, and cost centers.